- Academics >

 The St. Thomas More Academy curriculum of studies reflects our deep commitment to truly excellent Catholic college preparatory education.

-In the first year students take courses in Grammar, Latin I, Algebra I or Geometry, Biology, Ancient History and Literature, Scripture, and the Arts.
-An orientation course is also part of the the first year experience.
+In the first year students take courses in Grammar, Latin I, Algebra I or Geometry, Biology, Ancient History and Literature, and Scripture.
+The St. Thomas More Orientation Course is also part of the the first year experience.

 In the second year students take courses in Logic, Latin II, Geometry or Algebra II, Chemistry, Classical and Medieval History and Literature, and Catholicism.